 Faculty of Business and Economics, Internef 523, University of Lausanne, CH-1015 Lausanne, +4121 692 34 73, firstname.lastname@example.org

-- When Money Crowds out Capital: Stagnation in a Liquidity Trap (October 2015) Philippe Bacchetta, Kenza Benhima, and Yannick Kalantzis
+- Money and Capital in a Persistent Liquidity Trap (June 2016) Philippe Bacchetta, Kenza Benhima, and Yannick Kalantzis — Online Appendix

 - Corporate Cash and Employment (July 2015) Philippe Bacchetta, Kenza Benhima, and Céline Poilly — Related Vox column